 You will need to have knowledge of the decedent’s real and personal property and the values:

-- Bank account information – account numbers, balance in accounts, copy of signature cards (joint accounts also)
+- Bank account information - account numbers, balance in accounts, copy of signature cards for joint and POD accounts

-- Stocks and bonds owned by decedent – values at time of death
+- Stocks and bonds owned by decedent – number of shares and values at time of death

-- Title(s)/registration card(s) to any vehicles/mobile homes or utility trailers - make, model, mileage and VIN# of each.
-What is the value?
-If loan is not paid in full, what is the equity in vehicle?
+- Title(s)/registration card(s) to any vehicles/mobile homes or utility trailers - make, model, mileage, and VIN and value of each.
+If loan is not paid in full, then provide the equity value of the vehicle.

-- Interest in a partnership or sole proprietor business?
-What is the value?
+- Interest and value in a partnership or sole proprietor business.

-- Value of insurance policies, retirement plans, IRA payable to the estate?
+- Insurance policies, retirement plans, IRA payable to the estate or no designated beneficiary.

-- Value of notes, judgments, and debts owed decedent?
+- Notes, judgments, and debts owed to the decedent

-- Value of miscellaneous personal property (ie: gun collections, jewelry, doll collections, etc)?
+- Miscellaneous personal property, ie: gun collections, jewelry, doll collections, etc.

-- Value of real estate willed to the estate?
+- Real estate willed to the estate with legal description

 - Did decedent own real property in his/her name ONLY?
 If so, what is the fair market value?

-- Did decedent own real property with spouse before marriage?
-If so, what is ½ of the fair market value?
+- Did decedent own real property with spouse?

 - Did decedent own real property with someone other than the spouse?
 What is the value?